Garage Flooring Ideas and Options

 Garage floors have to be tough and durable, but that doesn’t mean you have to put up with bare concrete.
 There are several options for garage flooring that will pass the toughness test while having visual appeal too.
 Investing in a really attractive garage floor will accomplish two things.
 Firstly you will create a truly functional extra room and secondly you will increase the resale value of your home.

-In this flooring guide, we share the most popular garage flooring options and ideas you may want to consider, along with pricing and installation information.
+In this flooring report, we share the most popular garage flooring ideas you may want to consider, along with pricing and installation information.

 Painting is a quick and cheap garage floor idea and a manageable DIY project.
 However your existing concrete floor needs to be in good condition and a painted garage floor doesn’t stand up well to wear and tear.
 This garage option does allow you to get creative as long as you prepare properly.
 Take a look at this article from Decorative Concrete Etc for more on how to paint a garage floor.

 When choosing garage floor paint you have three options:

 - Latex Acrylic Paint – is your cheapest option, this standard floor paint has the advantage of coming in many colors and a choice of matt, satin or gloss finishes.
 The downside is its durability, in fact acrylic floor paint is really only suitable for garages used for storage, as a laundry or workshop.
 Hot car tires and acrylic latex paint aren’t a good mix.

 - One Part Epoxy Paint – This garage paint is a step up from latex acrylic and better suited to a garage where you actually park your car.
 This is still a standard acrylic paint but with epoxy blended in it becomes much tougher and more stain and peel resistant.
 Some brands are also UV resistant to prevent fading from sunlight.